Laminine Clinical Studies

 Effects on hormones

 A hypothesis was during this period established that the clinical effects seen were due to hormonal effects.
-A study into the hormonal effects was subsequently performed in Oslo, Norway, into the hormonal effects of a single dose of YTE™.
+A study of the hormonal effects was subsequently performed in Oslo, Norway, into the hormonal effects of a single dose of YTE™.

 This study was designed solely with the aim of testing potential hormonal changes as a result of a large, single dose of YTE™ and showed that YTE™ may significantly reduce cortisol levels and improve the cellular uptake of testosterone – thus supporting the hypothesis that these hormonal effects may help explain the clinical effects seen.
 (Ref.
 7)